 It wouldn’t feel right to start a day in New Paltz without a stop at Main Street Bistro.
-Considering it won our Best of Hudson Valley Readers’ Pick for breakfast in 2017, it’s no surprise that the eatery is pretty darn popular with locals.
+Considering it won our Best of Hudson Valley Readers’ Pick for Ulster County Restaurant in 2020, it’s no surprise that the eatery is pretty darn popular with locals.
 One look at the menu and you’ll understand why.
 Hearty egg breakfast platters, like the 59 Main Express and the South of the Border are a steal for only $9.
 If you’re in the mood for a little sweet and savory action, the Bistro Slam delivers two eggs and bacon with an option of two slices of French toast or two pancakes for just $6.50.

 59 Main St, New Paltz

 Lagusta’s Luscious makes its very own organic and vegan chocolates right down the road in New Paltz.
 Commissary supplies the chocolates, makes its own ramen – also known as Rammissary on Tuesdays.
 Top picks from the menu include the cheese and pickle plate, paired with jam and Brooklyn-made crackers, with a lavender sumac lemonade.
 Yum.
 Don’t forget to browse the zine (small do-it-yourself homemade magazines) collection in the shop – featuring zines from local zinesters in the Hudson Valley.